FirelyTeam/firely-docs-firely-net-sdk/fhirpath.rst

    * - ``IsBoolean()``
      - Determines whether the expression evaluates to a given boolean value.

-These functions exists as extension methods, so they can conveniently be called on either a POCO or ``ITypedElement``:
+These functions exist as extension methods, so they can conveniently be called on either a POCO or ``ITypedElement``:

 .. code-block:: csharp